Scalar embedding of temporal network trajectories: Results

-The distance matrices $\cal D$ are reported in Fig. \ref{fig:1D}.
-After building the different scalar embeddings, we have observed that the method based on PCA embedding is systematically successful, as shown by a perfect matching ($r=1$) between the original signal $\{x_t\}$ and the embedded signal $\{z_t\}$ for all {the six time series}, {implying a perfectly linear relationship} $z_t=\Phi(x_t)= \alpha x_t$, for some $\alpha \ne 0$.
-Anecdotically, the explained variance associated to the first principal component hovers around $90\%$ for all six time series.
-Similar results hold for the method based on classical-MDS.
-The method based on using a PCA projection is also successful, albeit the scatter plot between $\{x_t\}$ and $\{z_t\}$ is not a straight line, but rather has a curved shape (with small curvature, so $r<1$ but it is very close to 1) and $\rho=1$.
-Finally, the method based on using metric-MDS suffers from the problem of observing the onset of what we call ``antiphases'' in the signal: time points $t$ where, instead of having the correct assignment $z_t=\alpha x_t$, the embedding provides a sign flipping $z_t=-\alpha x_t$ (see Fig. \ref{fig:antiphase} for an illustration).
+After building the different scalar embeddings, we have observed that the method based on PCA embedding is systematically successful, as shown by a perfect matching (Pearson correlation coefficient $=1$) between the original signal $\{x_t\}$ and the embedded signal $\{z_t\}$ for all {the six time series}, {implying a perfectly linear relationship} $z_t=\Phi(x_t)= \alpha x_t$, for some $\alpha \ne 0$.
+Anecdotically, the explained variance associated to the first principal component hovers around $90\%$ for all six time series. {The perfect matching also holds for the method based on Classical-MDS.
+In this case, one can prove using basic linear algebraic arguments that the scalar embedding recovers the original one-dimensional signal up to a constant shift and a reflection, as shown in Appendix A.} The method based on using a PCA projection is also successful {at reproducing a monotonous relationship between the original signal and the scalar embedding}, albeit the scatter plot between $\{x_t\}$ and $\{z_t\}$ is not a straight line, but rather has a curved shape (with small curvature, so the Pearson coefficient $<1$ but it is very close to 1) and the Spearman coefficient $=1$.
+Finally, the method based on using metric-MDS suffers from the problem of observing the onset of what we call ``antiphases'' in the signal: time points $t$ where, instead of having the correct assignment $z_t=\alpha x_t$, the embedding provides a sign flipping $z_t=-\alpha x_t$ (see Appendix B Fig.~\ref{fig:antiphase} for an illustration).
 The {frequency of these undesired antiphases} is usually between $1\%$ and $15\%$.
 These antiphases are clearly observable when the signals are smooth, but it is less evident otherwise.
-Additionally, these antiphases can break the temporal structure of the embedding, as we will show below.
-Removing these artifacts is relatively easy in the most simple case where when there is an available ground truth (see Appendix).
-In general, the best one can do is to assume that the embedding is smooth and flip the sign of the points that violate such assumption, but such smoothness assumption does not necessarily hold.
-All in all, these issues already makes the strategy based on metric-MDS less useful than the other three.
+Additionally, these antiphases can break the temporal structure of the embedding.
+Removing these artifacts is relatively easy in the most simple case where when there is an available ground truth (see Appendix B).
+In general, the best one can do is to assume that the embedding is smooth and flip the sign of the points that violate such assumption, but such smoothness assumption does not necessarily hold.\\ All in all, these findings already makes the strategy based on metric-MDS less useful than the other three. {Accordingly, in what follows we focus on the other three types of embedding.}